How to Change HDR or SDR Content Brightness for HDR Display in Windows 11

 Is HDR supposed to be darker than SDR?

-HDR Black Levels Are Not Just “Darker SDR” The core difference is that HDR expands brightness, contrast, and color range beyond Standard Dynamic Range, while SDR is built around a more limited and predictable image range.
-HDR does not simply turn the backlight up or make black darker.
+HDR black levels operate differently than darkened SDR content.
+The core difference is that HDR expands brightness, contrast, and color range beyond Standard Dynamic Range (SDR), while SDR relies on a more limited image range.
+HDR does not turn the backlight up or make blacks darker on its own.

 Why is SDR brightness so low?